 Based on the recommendations in current consensus reports and supported by many comments, we tentatively conclude that mandatory declaration of "Calories from saturated fat" is not necessary because the amount of saturated fat being consumed can still be obtained from the total saturated fat declaration elsewhere on the Nutrition Facts label.
 Additionally, as with total fat, consumers can still use the percent DV for saturated fat to put saturated fat content in the context of a total daily diet, compare products, and plan diets.
 However, because there is strong evidence associating higher intakes of saturated fat with higher low-density lipoprotein (LDL) cholesterol levels, information on "Calories from saturated fat" can assist consumers in maintaining healthy dietary practices.
-Therefore, we are not proposing to change the current voluntary labeling of "Calories from saturated fat" in the Nutrition Facts label as specified in

-101.9(c)(1)(iii).
-However, considering our proposal to eliminate the declaration of "Calories from fat" on the Nutrition Facts label (see section II.A.1.), we are proposing to revise 101.9(c)(1)(iii) and (d)(5) to specify that the statement "Calories from saturated fat," when declared, must be indented under the statement of calories.
+Therefore, we are not proposing to change the current voluntary labeling of "Calories from saturated fat" in the Nutrition Facts label as specified in § 101.9(c)(1)(iii).
+However, considering our proposal to eliminate the declaration of "Calories from fat" on the Nutrition Facts label (see section II.A.1.), we are proposing to revise $\S 101.9(c)(1)(iii)$ and $\bar{(d)(5)}$ to specify that the statement "Calories from saturated fat," when declared, must be indented under the statement of calories.
 In addition, we are proposing to redesignate § 101.9(c)(1)(iii) as proposed § 101.9(c)(1)(ii).

-3. Two Thousand Calories as the Reference Caloric Intake Level

-Per FDA regulations, a reference calorie intake level of 2,000 calories is used to set DRVs for total fat, saturated fat, total carbohydrate, protein, and dietary fiber (§ 101.9(c)(9)).
-In addition, we require a footnote on the Nutrition Facts label that states, "Percent Daily Values are based on a 2,000 calorie diet.
-Your daily values may be higher or lower depending on your calorie needs," followed by a table with certain DVs based on 2,000 and 2,500 calorie diets (§ 101.9(c)(9)).
+3. Two Thousand Calories as the Reference Caloric Intake Level we require a footnote on the Nutrition Facts label that states, "Percent Daily Values are based on a 2,000 calorie diet.
+Your daily values may be higher or lower depending on your calorie needs," followed by a table with certain DVs based on 2,000 and 2,500 calorie diets (\S 101.9(c)(9)).
 In reconsidering the 2,000 calories reference intake level, we considered relevant recommendations from the IOM macronutrient report that provided estimated energy requirements (EERs) and the IOM Labeling Report (Refs.
 25 and 50).
 We also considered comments (Ref.
 47) received in response to the 2007 ANPRM, in which we asked whether 2,000 calories should continue to be used as the reference calorie intake level and asked questions related to the use of the EERs.